 So I think we can reach agreement.

-Well, I also think that after we do DACA, and I really believe we should be able to be successful, uh I really think we should look in terms of your permanent solution and to the whole situation with immigration.
+Well, I also think that after we do DACA, and I really believe we should be able to be successful, I really think we should look in terms of your permanent solution and to the whole situation with immigration.

-I think a lot of people in this room would agree to that also, but we'll do it in steps uh, and most people agree with that.
+I think a lot of people in this room would agree to that also, but we'll do it in steps.

-I think that they'll do the steps.
+I think Dick, we'll do it in steps.

 Even you say, let's do this, and then we go phase two.